Oxsomi/core3/README.md

 This should be done before the configure_virtual_files and ensures the files for the dependency are present in this project.
 A dependency itself can't include an icon or use configure_virtual_files; as this is reserved for executables only.

 *Note: Dependencies can't be overlapping.
 So if B and C both include A then including B and C in D won't work.*

+## Graphics

+The graphics API is built around modern APIs.
+So it won't be supporting OpenGL, DirectX11-, old Metal/Vulkan versions or WebGL.
+To keep Vulkan, DirectX12 and Metal usable, it will keep on bumping the minimum specs every so often in a release.

+### Minimum spec

+OxC3 is not made for devices older than 3 years.
+Oxsomi core's spec for newer versions would require more recent devices to ensure developers don't keep on having to deal with the backwards compatibility for devices that aren't relevant anymore.
+For example; phones get replaced every 3 years.
+So it's safe to take 2 years back if you assume a development time/rollout of a year (at the time of OxC3 0.2).

+We're targeting the minimum specs of following systems in OxC3 0.2:

+- Phones:
+  - Samsung S20 (Samsung SM-G980F).
+  - Google Pixel 5a.
+  - Xiaomi Redmi Note 8.
+  - Apple iPhone 12 (A14).
+- Laptop:
+  - Nvidia RTX 3060 Laptop GPU.
+  - AMD RX 6600M.
+  - Apple Macbook Pro 14 (M1 Pro).
+- PCs:
+  - Nvidia RTX 3060.
+  - AMD 6600 XT.
+  - Intel A750.

+Just because these are the target minimum specs doesn't mean older hardware is unsupported.
+The hard requirements should be looked at instead to determine if the device is supported. ***These are just minimum feature targets, they aren't all tested.***

+#### List of Vulkan requirements

+Because of this, a device needs the following requirements to be OxC3 compatible:

+- Vulkan 1.1 or higher.
+- Tesselation shaders and geometry shaders are optional.
+- subgroupSize of 16 - 128.
+- subgroup operations of basic, vote, ballot.
+Available only in compute by default. arithmetic is optional.
+- shaderSampledImageArrayDynamicIndexing, shaderStorageBufferArrayDynamicIndexing, shaderUniformBufferArrayDynamicIndexing turned on.
+- samplerAnisotropy, drawIndirectFirstInstance, independentBlend, imageCubeArray, fullDrawIndexUint32, depthClamp, depthBiasClamp, tessellationShader turned on.
+- Either BCn (textureCompressionBC) or ASTC (textureCompressionASTC_LDR) compression *must* be supported (can be both supported).
+- shaderInt16 support.
+- maxMemoryAllocationCount of 4096 or higher.
+- maxBoundDescriptorSets of 4 or higher.
+- maxPerStageDescriptorSamplers of 16 or higher.
+- maxPerStageDescriptorUniformBuffers of 31 or higher.
+- maxPerStageDescriptorStorageBuffers of 31 or higher.
+- maxPerStageDescriptorSampledImages of 96 or higher.
+- maxPerStageDescriptorStorageImages of 8 or higher.
+- maxPerStageResources of 127 or higher.
+- maxDescriptorSetSamplers of 80 or higher.
+- maxDescriptorSetUniformBuffers of 155 or higher (maxDescriptorSetUniformBuffersDynamic of >=32).
+- maxDescriptorSetStorageBuffers of 155 or higher (maxDescriptorSetStorageBuffersDynamic of  >=16).
+- maxDescriptorSetSampledImages of 480 or higher.
+- maxDescriptorSetStorageImages of 40 or higher.
+- maxColorAttachments and maxFragmentOutputAttachments of 8 or higher.
+- maxDescriptorSetInputAttachments, maxPerStageDescriptorInputAttachments of 7 or higher.
+- MSAA support of 1 and 4 or higher (framebufferColorSampleCounts, framebufferDepthSampleCounts, framebufferNoAttachmentsSampleCounts, framebufferStencilSampleCounts, sampledImageColorSampleCounts, sampledImageDepthSampleCounts, sampledImageIntegerSampleCounts, sampledImageStencilSampleCounts).
+Support for MSAA 2 is non default.
+- maxComputeSharedMemorySize of 16KiB or higher.
+- maxComputeWorkGroupCount[N] of 64Ki or higher.
+- maxComputeWorkGroupInvocations of 512 or higher.
+- maxComputeWorkGroupSize of 1024 or higher.
+- If present: maxDrawIndirectCount of 1Gi or higher.
+- maxFragmentCombinedOutputResources of 16 or higher.
+- maxFragmentInputComponents of 112 or higher.
+- maxFramebufferWidth, maxFramebufferHeight, maxImageDimension1D,  maxImageDimension2D, maxImageDimensionCube, maxViewportDimensions[i] of 16Ki or higher.
+- maxFramebufferLayers, maxImageDimension3D, maxImageArrayLayers of 256 or higher.
+- maxPushConstantsSize of 128 or higher.
+- maxSamplerAllocationCount of 4000 or higher.
+- maxSamplerAnisotropy of 16 or higher.
+- maxStorageBufferRange of .25GiB or higher.
+- if tesselation is supported:
+  - maxTessellationControlPerVertexInputComponents, maxTessellationControlPerVertexOutputComponents, maxTessellationEvaluationInputComponents, maxTessellationEvaluationOutputComponents of 124 or higher.
+  - maxTessellationControlTotalOutputComponents of 4088 or higher.
+  - maxTessellationControlPerPatchOutputComponents of 120 or higher.
+  - maxTessellationGenerationLevel of 64 or higher.
+  - maxTessellationPatchSize of 32 or higher.

+- maxSamplerLodBias of 4 or higher.
+- maxUniformBufferRange of 64KiB or higher.
+- maxVertexInputAttributeOffset of 2047 or higher.
+- maxVertexInputAttributes, maxVertexInputBindings of 16 or higher.
+- maxVertexInputBindingStride of 2048 or higher.
+- maxVertexOutputComponents of 124 or higher.
+- maxComputeWorkGroupSize[0,1] of 1024 or higher. and maxComputeWorkGroupSize[2] of 64 or higher.
+- if geometry shader is supported:
+  - maxGeometryInputComponents of >=64.
+  - maxGeometryOutputComponents of >=128.
+  - maxGeometryOutputVertices of >=256.
+  - maxGeometryShaderInvocations of >=32.
+  - maxGeometryTotalOutputComponents of >=1024.

+#### List of DirectX12 requirements

+- DirectX12 Feature level 12_1.
+- WDDM 2.7 and above.
+- GPU:
+  - Nvidia Maxwell 2nd gen and above.
+  - AMD GCN 5 and above.
+  - Intel Arc Alchemist and above.
+  - Intel Gen 9 and above.

+##### Default features in DirectX

+Since Vulkan is more fragmented, the features are more split up.
+However in DirectX, the features supported by default are the following:

+- EDeviceFeature_ExtendedDescriptorSize.
+Descriptor heaps are automatically big enough to fit a lot of resources.
+- EDeviceFeature_SubgroupArithmetic, EDeviceFeature_SubgroupShuffle.
+Wave intrinsics are also supported by default.
+- EDeviceFeature_GeometryShader, EDeviceFeature_TesellationShader and EDeviceFeature_MultiDrawIndirectCount are enabled by default.
+- EDeviceFeature_Raytracing, EDeviceFeature_RayQuery, EDeviceFeature_MeshShaders and EDeviceFeature_VariableRateShading are a part of DirectX12 Ultimate (Turing, RDNA2, Arc and up).
+- EDeviceDataType_BCn is always set.
+- EDeviceDataType_...

+#### List of Metal requirements

+- Metal 3 (Apple7 tier).
+- Phone:
+  - Apple iPhone 12 (A14, Apple7).
+- Laptop:
+  - Apple Macbook Pro 14 (M1 Pro, Apple7).

+##### Default features in Metal

+- EDeviceFeature_TiledRendering is always set.
+- EDeviceFeature_TesellationShader is always set.
+- EDeviceDataType_ASTC is always set.
+- EDeviceDataType_BCn can be set as well.
+- EDeviceDataTypes_AtomicF32, EDeviceDataTypes_AtomicI64, EDeviceDataTypes_F16, EDeviceDataTypes_I64 are always set.

+#### TODO: List of WebGPU requirements

+Since WebGPU is still expiremental, no limitations will be made to OxC3 yet.

 ## Contributions